What'd I Say: Legacy

 By breaking down the division between pulpit and bandstand, recharging blues concerns with transcendental fervor, unashamedly linking the spiritual and the sexual, Charles made pleasure (physical satisfaction) and joy (divine enlightenment) seem the same thing.
 By doing so he brought the realities of the Saturday-night sinner and Sunday-morning worshipper—so often one and the same—into raucous harmony.

+"What'd I Say" has been covered by many artists in many different styles.
+Jerry Lee Lewis found particular success with his rendition in 1961, which peaked at number 30 and spent eight weeks on the charts.
+The following year, Bobby Darin's version reached #21 in Canada.
+Elvis Presley used the song in a large dance scene in his 1964 film Viva Las Vegas and released it on the B-side of the title song.
+Cliff Richard, Eric Clapton with John Mayall & the Bluesbreakers, Rare Earth, Eddie Cochran, Nancy Sinatra, and Sammy Davis Jr., all put their own style on the song.
+Charles noticed, later writing "I saw that many of the stations which had banned the tune started playing it when it was covered by white artists.
+That seemed strange to me, as though white sex was cleaner than black sex.
+But once they began playing the white version, they lifted the ban and also played the original."

 Charles spoofed this double standard on the television comedy show Saturday Night Live in 1977.
 He hosted an episode and had the original band he toured with in the 1950s to join him.
 In one skit, he tells a producer that he wants to record the song, but the producer tells him that a white band named the 'Young Caucasians', composed of beaming white teenagers, are to record it first, which they do on the show, in a chaste, sanitized, and unexciting performance.
 When Charles and his band counter with their original version, Garrett Morris tells them, "Sorry.
 That'll never make it."